getify/You-Dont-Know-JS/scope-closures/ch4.md

 POLP expresses a defensive posture to software architecture: components of the system should be designed to function with least privilege, least access, least exposure.
 If each piece is connected with minimum-necessary capabilities, the overall system is stronger from a security standpoint, because a compromise or failure of one piece has a minimized impact on the rest of the system.

-If PLOP focuses on system-level component design, the *Exposure* variant (POLE) can be focused on a lower level; we'll apply it to our exploration of how scopes interact with each other.
+If POLP focuses on system-level component design, the *Exposure* variant (POLE) can be focused on a lower level; we'll apply it to our exploration of how scopes interact with each other.

 In following POLE, what do we want to minimize the exposure of?
 The variables registered in each scope.